https://hgic.clemson.edu/

 Serving Canned Goods

 Serve foods on clean plates, using clean utensils.
 Keep opened canned foods in the refrigerator until it is time to serve them.
 Keep cooked canned foods hot, above 140 °F, but not for more than two hours.
-When outside temperatures are 90 °F or warmer, hold the cooked foods no longer than one hour before reheating, refrigerating or freezing them.
+When outside temperatures are 90°F or warmer, hold the cooked foods no longer than one hour before reheating, refrigerating or freezing them.

 Leftovers: After a meal, refrigerate or freeze uneaten food promptly, but throw it out if the food has been held too long or was a reheated leftover at this meal.
 Refrigerate or freeze cooked leftovers in small, covered shallow containers within two hours after cooking.
 Leave airspace around the containers for quick chilling.
 Date packages of leftovers and use them within a safe period.

 Cover and reheat leftovers thoroughly before serving them.
-Bring sauces, soups and gravies to a rolling boil; reheat all other foods to an internal temperature of 165 °F. Reheat only the amount of food needed for one meal.
+Bring sauces, soups and gravies to a rolling boil; reheat all other foods to an internal temperature of 165°F. Reheat only the amount of food needed for one meal.
 Never reheat a food more than once.

-Don’t taste leftovers to determine if they are safe to eat.
+It is not recommended to taste leftovers to determine if they are safe to eat.
 If in doubt, throw it out!
 Discard outdated, unsafe or questionable leftovers.
 Place them in the garbage disposal or in tightly wrapped packages that cannot be consumed by people or animals.

 Originally published 02/99